jfederico/moodle-bbbext_bnurl/README.md

 * Copyright: Blindside Networks Inc
 * License:  GNU GENERAL PUBLIC LICENSE Version 3

-This is an extension plugin for BigBluebButtonBN module that will allow you to some parameters dynamically to the create and join URL.
-This is sometimes needed for specific BigBlueButton integrations.
+This is an extension plugin for the BigBlueButtonBN module.
+This will allow user to add parameters to a create and join action url, so to be able to address a variety of use cases.
+For now the parameters are not "free forms" but fixed on entities like user, course and module so to be able to address the most common use cases while keeping some control on the parameters that are passed to the BigBlueButton server.

 Description
 ===========
 This plugin shows how to extend BigBluebButtonBN module to:
 * Add a new parameter to an Action URL (create and join)
-* Setup a new parameter in the BigBlueButtonBN module settings (and edit form)

 Installation